 Fall work begins with the formulation of a "conceptual framework."
 EDLL 728 provides a guided setting for this work.
-Students also take EDLL742 Quantitative Research Practicum.
+Students also take EDLL 742 Quantitative Research Methods II.
 In this course they continue to work on quantitative analysis skills using: (a) data they have collected related to their own research interests, (b) data provided by the course instructor, or (c) data from a project identified by an educational leader at the district or state level.
+Students continue to take leadership concentration courses during this term.